On this page:

 Where federal, state, or local law enforcement officers are involved in an investigation of a possible violation of any applicable law, any search of a student residence hall room or other areas used for student residential living shall be conducted in accordance with legal standards applicable to police searches of private residences.

-When a student takes a leave of absence or withdraws from the institution, the student must vacate their room and return their key(s) within 48-hours of the effective date of their leave or withdrawal.
+When a student takes a leave of absence (including both student-initiated and college-initiated leaves) or withdraws from the institution, the student is expected to move out of their residence hall and depart from campus within 24 hours of the effective date of the leave or withdrawal unless alternative arrangements are approved by Student Success or College Life.
 The College does not provide storage services for the belongings of students on a leave of absence or withdrawn from the College.